These are the best menu items to savour across the GCC.

 A.O.K Pancakes at A.O.K Kitchen in Riyadh

 There are pancakes, and then there are A.O.K Pancakes — the kind that make you pause after the first bite just to fully take in how good they are.
 Served at FACT award-winning A.O.K Kitchen in KAFD, these beauties were fluffy, light and indulgent, like biting into a sweet, buttery cloud.
 The warm, caramelised apples added a nice richness, while the golden crumble provided the perfect crunch.
-And with some of the friendliest staff in town making sure you’re well taken care of, it’s one the best dishes available and one that instantly puts you in a good mood. — Shaheera Anwar, Staff Writer.
+And with some of the friendliest staff in town making sure you’re well taken care of, it’s one of the best dishes available and one that instantly puts you in a good mood. — Shaheera Anwar, Staff Writer.

 Beef Lung Skewers at Harummanis in Dubai